jfbouzereau/explorer/README.md

 Launch the application, and drag a file containing a JSON array of records.

+##### R file

+Launch the application, and drag a file containing a dataframe saved by R in binary format.

 ##### Web file

 Launch the application, and drag a file containing the url of the data.